weinstockj/PACER_analyses/README.md

 largely performed in [Rmarkdown](https://rmarkdown.rstudio.com/) files.
 Please see the Rmarkdown documentation for executing these files.

+For running PACER on your own data, you will first need passenger count variant calls.
+Code for our passenger count pipeline is available [here](https://github.com/weinstockj/passenger_count_variant_calling).
+Note that this pipeline assumes thats you have whole genome Mutect2 calls.

 ## PACER gene level analyses
 Please see [here](counts_by_gene.Rmd) for our analyses on estimating driver gene fitness estimates.